rtCamp/ps-analysis-tool-wiki/Protected-Audience-EE.md

-The Protected Audience EE (Explorable Explainations) is a comprehensive tool designed to help users understand the intricacies of online advertising and user data collection.
+The Protected Audience EE (Explorable Explanations) is a comprehensive tool designed to help users understand the intricacies of online advertising and user data collection.
 This document provides an in-depth look at the various components and functionalities of the Protected Audience demo, offering insights into how user interests are gathered, processed, and utilized in the context of targeted advertising.

 The demo is structured to simulate a user's online journey, showcasing the interactions between different types of websites (nodes) and the dynamic processes involved in ad auctions.
 By exploring this demo, users can gain a clearer understanding of the mechanisms behind interest-based advertising and the role of various platforms in this ecosystem.